suhasAkamai/cli-accessrevocation/README.md

 ```

 #### Usage of UnRevoke Token Command
-This shows how to use unrevoke-token command which basically remove the token/identifier to blocklist .
+This shows how to use unrevoke-token command which basically remove the token/identifier from the revocation list .
 ```
 $ akamai ar unrevoke-token -h
           [or]
 $ akamai ar unrevoke-token --help

-usage: akamai accessrevocation unrevoke-token [-h] blocklistId file
+usage: akamai-accessrevocation unrevoke-token [-h] revocation_listId file

 positional arguments:
-  blocklistId  blocklist from which token needs to be removed file         Json File consiting of token Details
+  revocation_listId  revocation list from which token needs to removed file               Json File consiting of token Details

 optional arguments:
   -h, --help         show this help message and exit

 Sample JSON Input to remove 3 tokens